In this section:

 * The British Canoeing Safeguarding Officer is an independent external specialist (WT Associates) contracted by British Canoeing.
 If you cannot get through to someone straight away, leave a message and you will be called back as soon as possible.

-I have been a member of the club since May 2018.
-I initially learnt to tandem canoe, followed by solo canoeing.
-I am currently learning to sea kayak.
-I often attend the club day trips and some touring trips.
-I attend the Saturday paddles, Wednesday evening coaching sessions and Saturday pool sessions when I can.
+I have been a member of the club since Nov 2017.
+I started with kayaking and enjoyed paddling on long trips in my touring kayak and then I learned to solo canoe.
+I am currently learning to sea kayak with the club and really enjoying it.
+I attend the Saturday paddles, Tuesday evening sessions, and club trips.

 The Child Protection in Sport Unit of NSPCC is a great place to start for learning about welfare in sports: